line/line-bot-sdk-java/README.md

 ## Modules

-This project contains following modules:
+This project contains the following modules:

- * line-bot-api-client: API client library for LINE Bot API
+ * line-bot-api-client: API client library for the Messaging API
- * line-bot-model: Model classes for LINE Bot API
+ * line-bot-model: Model classes for the Messaging API
- * line-bot-servlet: Java servlet utilities for Bot servers
+ * line-bot-servlet: Java servlet utilities for bot servers
- * line-bot-spring-boot: spring-boot's auto configuration library for Bot servers
+ * line-bot-spring-boot: Spring Boot auto configuration library for bot servers

-There's some sample projects:
+This project contains the following sample projects:

- * sample-spring-boot-echo: Simple echo server.
-There's heroku button.
+ * sample-spring-boot-echo: A simple echo server.
+It includes a Heroku button.
  * sample-spring-boot-kitchensink: Full featured sample code.

 ## Requirements